mountaintopsolutions/docker-obs-ndi-ng/README.md

  and apply to fix your obs-ndi plugin

-or run from the command line with something like:
+or run from the command line on any properly configured docker host with something like:

 for all gpus: